Your pension options if you’re made redundant

 Facing redundancy is stressful enough without worrying about what will happen to your workplace pension.
 So it’ll be a relief to know that help is at hand, and you’ve got options open to you.
 Here are some simple steps you can take to start sorting your pension out in case of redundancy.

 - What type of workplace pension do you have?

 What type of workplace pension do you have?

 Different pensions work in different ways.
 So, before you can decide what to do with your pension when you’ve been made redundant, you’ll need to be clear about which type you have.

 There are two main types of workplace pensions.

-- defined contribution (also known as money purchase schemes) – these may take the form of an occupational scheme, a group personal pension or a group stakeholder scheme
+- Defined contribution (also known as money purchase schemes) – these might take the form of an occupational scheme, a group personal pension or a group stakeholder scheme.

 If you’re unsure, start off by asking your employer what type of pension you’ve got.